appeler/graphic_names/scripts/get_clarifai_tags/ReadMe.md

 ## Get image tags from Clarifai

 [Clarifai](http://clarifai.com) for now only tags ".jpg", ".jpeg" and ".png" images.
+So limit yourself to those images.

+To begin, install the [requirements](../requirements.txt).
+In particular, the script depends on pandas and [clarifai API client](https://github.com/Clarifai/clarifai-python).

 Before running the script, please set `app_id` and `app_secret` in [`clarifai.cfg`](clarifai.cfg) or make sure the environment variables `CLARIFAI_APP_ID` and `CLARIFAI_APP_SECRET` are set.